CMath-ProClub/inv101/IMPLEMENTATION_SUMMARY.md

 ## 🎉 Congratulations!

 You now have:
-- ✅ Working authentication system
+- ✅ Working authentication system powered by Clerk
-- ✅ OAuth integration (Google + Facebook)
 - ✅ User profiles with social features
 - ✅ Follow/unfollow system
 - ✅ Leaderboard API